Do Go On - 532 - Dashcon Failure

 And then I go, oh, it's Dave.

-It's just Dave getting out of his very sensible car.
+Dave getting out of his very sensible car.

 Yeah, a very sensible family car.

-Oh, oh, oh, oh.
+Oh, oh.

-It's a station wagon
+It's a station wagging.

-Politely crossing the road
+Politely crossing the road.

-Well's just my friend Dave waving at me
+Well, my friend Dave waving at me.

-So disappointed
+So disappointed.

-Oh my god
+Oh my God.

-It's just my colleague
+It's just my colleague who I expected to see here.

-I would love to thank from El Paso, Texas
+I would love to thank from El Paso, Texas.

-Love the name autumn
+Love the name autumn, can I just say.

-Beautiful
+Beautiful name.

 But Australians shorten everything.

-We'd probably call them like Audi.
+We'd probably call them like, like, Audi.

-Like we'd kind of, we ruin everything.
+Like, we'd kind of, we ruin everything.

-I quite like Ordy.
+I quite like Aorty.

 Me too, actually.